Joy Garnett: The Bomb Project

 Garnett's research for these paintings entailed gathering images and documents about nuclear testing from primary sources on the Internet.
 This generated an online compilation of material that she launched as a website, "The Bomb Project".

 "The Bomb Project" addressed the role of the digital image as a cultural artifact.
 Garnett attempted to reveal the information and hegemonic coding within these images to “establish a context where art, science and government are presented as interlocking and overlapping areas.”
 After its launch in 2000, "The Bomb Project" was expanded to include still and moving declassified imagery, primary source documents, links to current events and news articles.
 The original documentation produced by the nuclear industry was offered side by side with artist and activist views, providing a platform for comparative study and a resource for artists.

 Use of found images

-Garnett explored the problem of the found object by re-mediating and transforming the image of a documentary/technical photograph by painting it (ca.1997-2018), shifting its context and opening it up for multiple interpretations by the viewer, consistent with the conventions of visual art.
+Garnett explored the problem of the found object, re-mediating and transforming the image of a documentary/technical photograph by painting it (ca.1997-2018), shifting its context and opening it up for multiple interpretations by the viewer, consistent with the conventions of visual art.

 Garnett's paintings were sometimes framed as responding to, engaging and extending contemporary media theory.